Seelengrab/Seelengrab.github.io/articles/Antithesis is not enough/index.md

 That said, there's also the fact that a deterministic OS gives you much more than just scheduling reproducibility, such as deterministic RAM contents and I/O timing (up to a minimum the operation takes, I guess?), which may be immensely helpful for some failures in e.g. code you as a developer don't have control over.
+This, combined with [active fault injection](https://antithesis.com/docs/applications/reliability/fault_injection.html) is already a huge boon, but as shown above, having a way to produce any fault is not sufficient for producing _good_ faults.

 My gut feeling is that running deterministic property based tests inside of a system like Antithesis is a good idea.
 Even better if you can leverage determinism in your actual application as well, e.g. by using